Dates for the 2024 Summer Workshop

 Parents and siblings are not permitted to sit in on student critique groups or mentor appointments.

-Alternatively, you may bring a sack lunch (can’t be eaten in the cafeteria) or grab something at a local restaurant.
+Attending parents/siblings may stay on-site in the dorms and eat meals with us in the cafeteria (see On-Campus Lodging & Meals).
+Alternatively, there are several hotels near campus, and you may bring a sack lunch (can’t be eaten in the cafeteria) or grab something at a local restaurant.

 I have attended five of the OYAN workshops with my children and each one is better than the last.
 As a parent, I attend the workshop sessions so I can provide better feedback to my writer children.
 But there is always something that I hear that is intended just for me.
 My favorite thing about the Summer Workshop?
 The glow on my children’s faces when they are spending time with their favorite people—learning, laughing, crying, dancing—sword-fighting, too.
 Best family vacation ever.